Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Proof of the rigidity theorem

-with the same dilatation.
-The domain of each such map is a puzzle piece $Y^0_j$ (with $j=t_n/t_{n-1}-i$) cut off by the equipotential of level $\eta /d^l$ and a component of $\Bf_{c_{n-1}}^{-i}(\partial\BL_{n})$.
-As all these maps match the B\"ottcher marking on the boundaries of $Y^0_j$, they can be glued together.
-Finally, one extends this map as the identity in the B\"ottcher coordinates onto spaces between equipotential of level $\eta$ and equipotentials of level $\eta/d^l$. we denote this extended map with the same notation $\Bh_{n-1}$.
+The domain of each map above is a puzzle piece $Y^0_j$ (with $j=t_n/t_{n-1}-i$) cut off by $E^{\eta /d^i}$ and the appropriate component of $\Bf_{c_{n-1}}^{-i}(\partial\BL_{n})$.
+As all these maps match the B\"ottcher marking on $\partial Y^0_j$, they can be glued together.
+Finally, one extends this map onto unbounded components of $\mathbb{C} \setminus \Dom \Bh_{n-1}$ as the identity in the B\"ottcher coordinates.
+We denote this extended map with the same notation $\Bh_{n-1}$.
 As it is lifted under and extended by holomorphic maps, there is a uniform bound on its dilatation.